Smoking in the United Kingdom: Imperial Tobacco Company

-The Imperial Tobacco Company was created in 1901, through the amalgamation of 13 British tobacco and cigarette companies: W.D. & H.O.
-Wills of Bristol (the leading manufacturer of tobacco products at that time), John Player & Sons of Nottingham, and 11 other independent family businesses, which were in competition with companies from the United States by the American Tobacco Company.
-First W. D. & H. O. Wills of Bristol merged with Stephen Mitchell & Son of Glasgow.
+The Imperial Tobacco Company was created in 1901, through the amalgamation of 13 British tobacco and cigarette companies: WD & HO Wills of Bristol (the leading manufacturer of tobacco products at that time), John Player & Sons of Nottingham, and 11 other independent family businesses, which were in competition with companies from the United States by the American Tobacco Company.
+First WD & HO Wills of Bristol merged with Stephen Mitchell & Son of Glasgow.
 Subsequently, other smaller companies including Lambert & Butler, William Clarke & Son, Franklyn Davey, Edwards Ringer & Bigg, Hignett Brothers, Hignett's Tobacco, Adkins & Sons, Richmond Cavendish, D&J MacDoland and F&J Smith joined in the amalgamation.
 In 1904, James & Finlay Bell Ltd merged with Stephen Mitchell & Son.
 The Company's first chairman was William Henry Wills of the Wills Company.